dchisholm125/golf-app-with-copilot/app/README.md

 - Backend: FastAPI (Python)
 - Auth0 authentication (to be integrated)
 - Stripe payment processing (planned)
+- MySQL database (planned, for game and user data persistence)

 ## Philosophy
 - **Documentation:** All code, APIs, and features are thoroughly documented and kept up to date.
 Documentation is clear, complete, and beginner-friendly.